Gabriella439/post-rfc/sotu.md

 **Rating:** Immature

 Haskell really lags behind Python and R in this area.
-Haskell is somewhat usable for data science, but probaly not ready for expert use under deadline pressure.
+Haskell is somewhat usable for data science, but probably not ready for expert use under deadline pressure.

 I'll primarily compare Haskell to Python since that's the data science